blbadger/blbadger.github.io/input-representation.md

 y = ABCDx \\
 $$

 This theory is borne out in experimentation, where it appears impossible to make a unique trivial representation of an input of size $a$ with a layer of size $b < a$.
+In the following figures, the representation visualization method has been modified to have a minimum learning rate of 0.0001 and Gaussian normalization has been removed.
+Inputs have been down-scaled to 29x29 for fully connected model feasibility.

 ![covercomplete depth and representation]({{https://blbadger.github.io}}/neural_networks/under_versus_overcomplete.png)